ros-controls/ros2_control_demos/robot_6_dof/README.md

 This tutorial will address each component of ROS 2 control in detail, namely:
-1. ROS 2 control architecture
+1. ROS 2 control overview
 2. Writing a URDF
 3. Writing a hardware interface
 4. Writing a controller